apache/dolphinscheduler/docs/docs/en/guide/data-quality.md

 ## Uniqueness Check for Single Table Check

 ### Inspection Introduction
-The goal of the uniqueness check is to check whether the field is duplicated.
+The goal of the uniqueness check is to check whether the fields are duplicated.
 It is generally used to check whether the primary key is duplicated.
-If there is duplication and the threshold is reached, the check task will be judged to be failed.
+If there are duplicates and the threshold is reached, the check task will be judged to be failed.

 ### Interface Operation Guide